hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    3. [Reading in and inspecting data](../lessons/06_reading_and_data_inspection.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         <br>When using R, it is almost a certainty that you will have to bring data into the R environment.
-In this lesson you will learn:<br><br>
+         <br>When using R, it is almost a certainty that you will have to bring data into the R environment. <br><br>In this lesson you will learn:<br>
             - How to read different types (formats) of data<br>
-            - How to inspect its contents and structure once you have read in the data<br>
+            - How to inspect the contents and structure of the dataset once you have read it in<br>
         </details>

 II. **Complete the exercises**: